ZacharyEspiritu/zacharyespiritu.github.io/_experience/2017-10-01-fall-brown-ta.md

 tagline: Teaching Assistant
 ---

-Worked with a team of TAs and course professors for different courses each semester.
-Answered student questions during weekly office hours.
-Graded student assignments.
+Worked with a team of TAs and professors for different courses each semester.
+Answered student questions online through Piazza and in-person during weekly office hours.
+Developed rubrics, graded, and wrote feedback reports for student assignments.
+Developed new course materials and projects, both internally (within the TA staff) and externally (new assignments for students).

 Courses:
-* **CS19 (HTA):** Accelerated Introduction to Computer Science
+* **HTA for cs0190** (Accelerated Introduction to Computer Science), Summer/Fall 2018
-* **CS4:** Intro to Scientific Computing and Problem Solving
+* **UTA for cs0040** (Intro to Scientific Computing and Problem Solving), Spring 2018
-* **CS5:** A Data-Centric Introduction to Programming
+* **UTA for cs0050** (A Data-Centric Introduction to Programming), Fall 2017